cubic-chariot/gtnh/gog-getting-started.md

     This gives access to wood.

 - The crafting table recipe was unfortunately Gregified.
-    Go back to your mob farm and wait till a Gravel Creeper spawns;
-    it explodes in a bunch of gravel, which can be crafted into flint,
-    which gives us crafting tables.
-    (You can also make chests now,
-    but flint is probably too precious for now, so use the droppers/dispensers dropped by infernal mobs as makeshift storage.)
+    Brutish skeletons and zombies drop flint when killed, giving access to crafting tables and chests.
+    Ninja skeletons drop paper,
+    so we can craft Tinker's Construct's Blank Patterns, thus giving access to the part builder, stencil table, and tool station.
+    The part builder can be used to make tool parts out of bone, which also generates bone meal as a byproduct, without needing a macerator.

 - Go back to your mob farm and wait till a drowning creeper appears.
     Let it explode.
     This generates water and some cobblestone.
-    GTNH disables most non-Tinker's Construct pickaxes,
+    Your TiCon pickaxe can mine those,
-    but you can use a Gregtech flint pickaxe to mine it.
+    or you can use a GT flint pickaxe.
-    With the flint you saved from before, you can craft a furnace.
+    Craft a furnace.
     This gives us stone and thus mortars.

 - Zombies drop iron ingots, which can be used to make buckets and a full set of Gregtech tools.